Maria Mitchell: Early years (1818–1846)

-Her father's school closed, and afterwards she attended Unitarian minister Cyrus Peirce's school for young ladies until she was 16.
-Later, she worked for Peirce as his teaching assistant before she opened her own school in 1835.
-Mitchell developed experimental teaching methods, which she practiced in her future teaching positions.
-She made the decision to allow nonwhite children to attend her school, a controversial move as the local public school was still segregated at the time.
+William Mitchell's school closed, and afterwards she attended Unitarian minister Cyrus Peirce's school for young ladies until she was about the age of 16.
+Later, she worked for Peirce as his teaching assistant before opening her own school in 1835.
+Mitchell developed experimental teaching methods, which she later employed during her professorship at Vassar College.
+She allowed nonwhite children to attend her school, though the local public school was still racially segregated.

-Mitchell began working as the first librarian of the Nantucket Atheneum in 1836 and held this position for 20 years.
-The institution's limited operating hours enabled her to assist her father with a series of astronomical observations and geographical calculations for the U.S. Coast Survey and to continue her own education.
+In 1836, Mitchell began working as the first librarian of the Nantucket Atheneum, a position she held for 20 years.
+The institution's limited operating hours enabled Mitchell to assist her father with a series of astronomical observations and geographical calculations for the United States Coast Survey and to continue her own education.
 Mitchell and her father worked in a small observatory constructed on the roof of the Pacific Bank building with a four-inch equatorial telescope provided by the survey.
-In addition to looking for nebulae and double stars, the pair produced latitudes and longitudes by calculating the altitudes of stars and the culminations and occultations of the moon, respectively.
+In addition to looking for nebulae and double stars, the pair produced latitudes and longitudes by calculating the altitudes of stars and the culminations and occultations of the Moon, respectively.

-In 1843, Mitchell left the Quaker faith and began to follow Unitarian principles, although she did not physically attend a Unitarian Church until more than twenty years later.
-Her departure from the Quakers did not cause a break with her family, with whom she remained close.
-We know little about this period, because few of her personal documents remain from before 1846.
-The Mitchell family believes she witnessed personal papers of fellow Nantucketers blown through the street by the Great Fire of 1846, and because fear of another fire persisted, she burned her own documents to keep them private.
+In 1843, Mitchell converted to Unitarianism, although she did not physically attend a Unitarian Church until more than twenty years later.
+Her departure from the Quaker faith did not cause a break with her family, with whom she appears to have remained close.
+Historians have limited knowledge about this period in Mitchell's life because few of her personal documents remain from before 1846.
+Members of the Mitchell family believed she destroyed many of her personal documents in order to keep them private, having witnessed personal papers blown through the street by the Great Fire of 1846, and because fear of another fire persisted.

 Discovery of "Miss Mitchell's Comet" (1847–1849)

-At 10:50 pm on the night of October 1, 1847, Mitchell discovered Comet 1847 VI (modern designation C/1847 T1) using a Dollond refracting telescope with three inches of aperture and forty-six inch focal length.
-She had noticed the unknown object flying through the sky in an area where she previously had not noticed any other activity and believed it to be a comet.
-The comet later became known as "Miss Mitchell's Comet".
+At 10:50 pm on the night of October 1, 1847, Mitchell discovered Comet 1847 VI (modern designation C/1847 T1) using a Dollond refracting telescope with three inches of aperture and forty-six-inch focal length.
+She had noticed an unknown object flying through the sky in an area where she previously had not noticed any other activity and believed it to be a comet.
+The comet later became known as "Miss Mitchell's Comet."
 She published a notice of her discovery in Silliman's Journal in January 1848 under her father's name.
 The following month, she submitted her calculation of the comet's orbit, ensuring her claim as the original discoverer.
 Mitchell was celebrated at the Seneca Falls Convention for the discovery and calculation later that year.